 The subject in question is that of the loss of the soul while still physically alive.

 In the second volume of “Isis Unveiled,” p.
-318, HPB tells us that the Swedenborgians (followers of the teachings of Emanuel Swedenborg) hold to somewhat similar views on this matter and that they maintain that “When one falls into a love of self and love of the world, with its pleasures, losing the divine love of God and of the neighbor, he falls from life to death.
+318, HPB tells us that the Swedenborgians (followers of the teachings of Emanuel Swedenborg) hold to somewhat similar views on the subject of loss of the soul and that they maintain that, “When one falls into a love of self and love of the world, with its pleasures, losing the divine love of God and of the neighbor, he falls from life to death.
 The higher principles which constitute the essential elements of his humanity perish, and he lives only on the natural plane of his faculties.
 Physically he exists, spiritually he is dead.
 To all that pertain to the higher and the only enduring phase of existence he is as much dead as his body becomes dead to all the activities, delights, and sensations of the world when the spirit has left it.
 This spiritual death results from disobedience of the laws of spiritual life, which is followed by the same penalty as the disobedience of the laws of natural life.
 But the spiritually dead still have their delights; they have their intellectual endowments and power, and intense activities.
 All the animal delights are theirs, and to multitudes of men and women these constitute the highest ideal of human happiness.
 The tireless pursuit of riches, of the amusements and entertainments of social life; the cultivation of graces of manner, of taste in dress, of social preferment, of scientific distinction, intoxicate and enrapture these dead-alive.”

-She goes on to say that “A high development of the intellectual faculties does not imply spiritual and true life.
+She goes on to say that, “A high development of the intellectual faculties does not imply spiritual and true life.
 Many of our greatest scientists are but animate corpses – they have no spiritual sight because their spirits have left them.
 So we might go through all ages, examine all occupations, weigh all human attainments, and investigate all forms of society, and we would find these spiritually dead everywhere.”

 “Swedenborgians believe and arcane science teaches that the abandonment of the living body by the soul frequently occurs, and that we encounter every day, in every condition of life, such living corpses.
 Various causes, among them overpowering fright, grief, despair, a violent attack of sickness, or excessive sensuality may bring this about.
 The vacant carcass may be entered and inhabited by the astral form of an adept sorcerer, or an elementary (an earth-bound disembodied human soul), or, very rarely, an elemental.
 Of course, an adept of white magic has the same power, but unless some very exceptional and great object is to be accomplished, he will never consent to pollute himself by occupying the body of an impure person.
 In insanity, the patient’s astral being is either semi-paralyzed, bewildered, and subject to the influence of every passing spirit of any sort, or it has departed forever, and the body is taken possession of by some vampirish entity near its own disintegration, and clinging desperately to earth, whose sensual pleasures it may enjoy for a brief season longer by this expedient.”
+(HPB, “Isis Unveiled” Vol. 2, p.
+589)

 A vivid description in this regard can be found in HPB’s short story titled “A Bewitched Life.”
 Attentive readers may find numerous esoteric hints and clues within the spiritual stories written by both HPB and her colleague William Quan Judge.
 The protagonist of the tale describes what happened when he saw – with clairvoyant vision – his sister being shown the grisly remains of her husband: